hackeriet/blog/_posts/2020-05-27-fuzzing-sequoia.md

 ---
 ![sequoia](/images/sequoia.jpg)

-Sequoia is a promising new GPG library that's written in Rust.
-As Rust have excellent interoperability with C it also exposes itself as a C library in the [sequoia_openpgp_ffi](https://docs.sequoia-pgp.org/sequoia_openpgp_ffi/index.html) crate.
+Sequoia is a promising new OpenPGP library that's written in Rust.
+As Rust has excellent interoperability with C it also exposes itself as a C library in the [sequoia_openpgp_ffi](https://docs.sequoia-pgp.org/sequoia_openpgp_ffi/index.html) crate.
 This would be the way that you would call this library from other programming languages, as C often acts as the lowest common denominator.